The 2014 UBA Softball Leagues are not sanctioned by USSSA, ASA, or any other organization.

 The coach or team representative will be responsible for making the sure roster is online and correct.

 *Failure to do the responsibilities could result in a suspension of the coach and forfeiture of games for his/her team!

 17. Player Eligibility/Player Classification/Rosters for League Play

 Every player on every team must be listed on the team roster on the UBA site.
 Teams without rosters on the UBA site will forfeit games for which the rosters are not uploaded.

 All teams will be placed into divisions based on where they registered as well as roster and past performance.
-Divisions will change at the half way point of the season to try and maintain a competitive balance if a team has registered where they should not have.
+Divisions may change at the half way point of the season to try and maintain a competitive balance if a team has registered where they should not have.